 So how much money did the Google IPO make?
 For the company, it raised $1.67 billion, rising to a value of more than $100 per share in the days after the IPO.
 But here's another way to look at it: Google employees purchased shares for as little as $.30 per share when it was still a private company.
 Someone who had just 10,000 Google shares is now a millionaire.

-For more information on IPOs and related topics, check out the links on the next page.
+For more information on IPOs and related topics, check out the links below.

 - Arkebauer, James B., with Schultz, Ron.
 Going Public.
 Dearborn Financial Publishing, Inc., 1998.
 0-7931-2835-8.

 - Blowers, Stephen C., Griffith, Peter H., & Milan, Thomas L. The Ernst & Young LLP Guide to the IPO Value Journey.
 John Wiley & Sons, 1999.
 0-471-35233-0.

 - Federal Securities Law, Second Edition.
 Federal Judicial Center, 2003.